batuhanerdeniz/batuhanerdeniz/README.md

 I'm a **Full Stack MERN Developer** and **Coding Instructor**

-currently working at

-✨ Neos Software ✨

 - 🔭 You can always share some ideas with me I'm into SaaS
-- 🌱 I’m currently learning: Django
+- 🌱 I’m currently learning: NextJS
 - 📫 How to reach me: linkedin.com/batuhanerdeniz